Westbury Square: Opening and rise

-The center, built in 1962, became very popular after its opening.
+The center, built in 1962, soon became very popular.
 Some visitors came as far away as Port Arthur, Texas and Louisiana.
 Greg Hassell of the Houston Chronicle said "During the 1960s, it could justly be considered the premier shopping destination in the city."

 The center included public events such as Christmas choir singing and glass-blowing demonstrations.
 The glass blowers performed in art festivals held in covered stalls around the fountain on weekends.
 A "lemon sale" occurred once yearly, where merchandise was sold at discount prices from back-alley booths.
 Owners of Westbury Square stores and people described by Alisa Rogillio-Strength of the Houston Business Journal as "hip urbanites" occupied the apartments.
 During the successful era, many apartment complexes of a similar style were being built around and near Westbury Square.

 Gray said "To car-dependent Houstonians, its pedestrian world seemed as dreamlike as its evocation of Italy: Surely this city couldn't offer a pretty place to walk, or for kids to ride their bikes."
 Gray added that the public events "[h]eighten[ed] the sense of altered reality".
 Barry Moore, an architect who writes for Cite magazine, described Westbury Square as a "retail Brigadoon" and said that it "was as if Disneyland's Main Street USA had been translated into a real place where people could buy real stuff, and then go home to an apartment on the second floor."
 Its buildings were once used in a production of A Streetcar Named Desire.